randyrossi/vicii-kawari/util/raspi/README.md

     CS -> PIN 24
     GND -> PIN 20
     RST (from solder bridge) -> Pin 25 (or just temp bridge the solder bridge)

+## Power

+    The board must be powered by a +5V source.
+You can use the C64's VIC-II socket as the power source or wire your own directly to pin 20 (GND) and pin 40 (+5V) of the bottom socket.

 ## Usage